NikhilGangaram/NG-Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+**The main improvement would be wording and shared context about the user's situation.
+That would make the experience feel "warmer" and more personal.
+We also think a visual extension would be useful, something that gives the therapist a more personal, visual manifestation.**

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+**We answered this above, but we think giving the therapist a visual extension would be useful in anthropomorhizing the system.**

 3. Make a new storyboard, diagram and/or script based on these reflections.

+**TODO** new diagram with the context / visual extension

 ## Prototype your system